Natural Health & Wellness

 This is the cheapest and lowest-effort piece of the four.
 You put it on, you read or sleep, you take it off.
 It is the move that more reliably resolves stuck perimenopausal bile congestion than any single supplement.

-Step Four — Open the Exit Route (Bitter Greens, Lunch)
+Step Four.
+Open the Exit Route (Bitter Greens, Lunch)

-Your liver only ramps up bile production when it receives a trigger signal — and the cleanest, fastest signal is the bitter taste registered on the back of your tongue.
+Your liver only ramps up bile production when it receives a trigger signal.
+And the cleanest, fastest signal is the bitter taste registered on the back of your tongue.
 Half a bunch of arugula or dandelion greens into your daily lunch salad triggers a reflexive bile-duct contraction within minutes.
 Modern produce has had bitterness bred out of nearly everything; you have to add it back deliberately.

 If you cannot get bitter greens into a day, a strong dandelion root tea brewed for ten minutes and sipped before lunch will do most of the work.
 This is the simplest fix in the entire protocol and the one I most often see women skip.